Assassin's Creed Shadows: Sales

 Ubisoft stated that Assassin's Creed Shadows surpassed a million players on its release date and three million players within a week.
 Steam showed a concurrent player count peak of 41,412 on launch day, growing to 64,825 during the first weekend after launch.
 The feat established the game as the highest Assassin's Creed game by concurrent players on Steam to date.
-According to Ubisoft's fiscal report for 2024–2025, Assassin's Creed Shadows has outperformed Assassin's Creed Odyssey in consumer spending to date and achieved the second-highest day-one sales revenue in the history of the franchise, ranking only behind Assassin's Creed Valhalla.
+According to Ubisoft's fiscal report for its 2025 fiscal year, ending March 31, 2025, Assassin's Creed Shadows has outperformed Assassin's Creed Odyssey in consumer spending to date and achieved the second-highest day-one sales revenue in the history of the franchise, ranking only behind Assassin's Creed Valhalla.
+On its half-year 2026 report ending September 30, 2025, Ubisoft reported that Shadows was "overperforming".

 According to analysis by market research firm Circana, Shadows was the best-selling game of March 2025 in the U.S. They ranked the game as the second-best selling game of the year in the U.S. as of April, behind Monster Hunter Wilds and ahead of The Elder Scrolls IV: Oblivion Remastered.
 By July, it had fallen to third place, with Monster Hunter Wilds and The Elder Scrolls IV: Oblivion Remastered surpassing it, while it remained ahead of Call of Duty: Black Ops 6.
 According to market research firm GfK, Assassin's Creed Shadows had the largest physical video game launch in the United Kingdom in 2025, surpassing Monster Hunter Wilds.
 In March 2025, market research firm Newzoo reported that it debuted as the second highest-grossing game across the United States, United Kingdom, Germany, France, Spain, and Italy, trailing only Fortnite.
 According to video game sales-tracking service GSD as of July 2025, Shadows was Europe's best-selling new PC and console game released in 2025 and the second best-selling 2025 game overall behind EA Sports FC 25.

 Rhys Elliott of the games market data firm Alinea Analytics said that while Ubisoft says Shadows had 2 million players by March 2025, PlayStation 5 and Steam data from the first two days showed that only half of those appeared to come from sales, the other half being from subscription services.

 According to Ubisoft's mid-2025 financial results, Shadows surpassed the 5 million player mark by July 2025 and performed in line with expectations.